cxdzc/wifi-credential-exfil/README.md

 # 📜 License
 The content and software in this GitHub repository are licensed under the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE).
 Users are free to share and adapt the material covered by this license, subject to the following conditions: provide appropriate attribution, refrain from employing it for commercial purposes, and distribute any derivative works under the same licensing terms.

+> [!NOTE]
+> If you would like to provide appropriate attribution, you may simply refer to this github page or this @cxdzc

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>